criticalpathinstitute/data_curation_template/levels.md

 - Make sure there is not PHI (data elements, master keys, etc.)  .
 - Make sure the uploaded data matches project(s) in DCA.

-At the end of basic curation, a receipt is automatically sent to Scientific Director and data contributor.
+At the end of basic curation, a receipt is automatically sent to Scientific Director and data contributor and stored in our archival bucket.
+Going forward, will automate the movement to workspace at the end of this.

 ### Minimal 1
 All DAP data receive minimal 1 curation before being moved to FAIR.
 The goal of minimal 1 is to provide rapid discovery of datasets, even in their raw form.
 Minimal 1 curation includes: